How to Get Discounts on Car Insurance

 Insurance companies are not free to set any premium rate they choose, however.
 Car insurance rates are tightly regulated by the Washington State Office of the Insurance Commissioner.
 Before raising or lowering rates, insurance carriers must file paperwork with the state proving the change is based on solid data.
 In Washington state, carriers must demonstrate their rates are not “excessive, inadequate, or unfairly discriminatory.”

-You also pay more for comprehensive collision insurance for a new SUV or an expensive sportscar than for a used family wagon.
+You’ll also pay more for comprehensive collision insurance for a new SUV or expensive sportscar than for a used family wagon.
 The more expensive the car, the more expensive it is to replace.
+Insurance on electric cars tends to be more expensive because of the typically higher sticker cost.
 Certain car makes and models are statistically more likely to be stolen, as well.

 Car Insurance Savings

 Insurance carriers also reward clean driving records, customer loyalty and good behavior with lower premiums.
-In Washington state, drivers 55 years old and older, for example, can obtain a discount by taking a defensive driving test, which is an eight-hour collision prevention course.
+In Washington, drivers aged 55 years and older, for example, can obtain a discount by taking a defensive driving test, which is an eight-hour collision prevention course.
 AAA Washington offers an online version of this course.

 Several special groups also can qualify for discounts, although the availability varies by insurance company.
 For example, students with good grades can obtain discounts on auto insurance.
-AAA members automatically qualify for a discount of as much as 8 percent on their auto insurance.
+AAA members automatically qualify for a discount of as much as 8% on their auto insurance.

 Drive Less?
 Pay Less